ghost2020y/IMiniMessage/README.md

 ## Features
 - High performance.
+- Lightweight & Fast.
+- Use MiniMessage anywhere.

+## Permissions
-- Use MiniMessage in chat.
+- **iminimessage.use** - Permission to use MiniMessage in chat.